arklumpus/VectSharp/docs/first_plot.md

 The rectangle could also be filled using a more complex "brush", e.g. a gradient.
 This will be the topic of a different tutorial.

+By default, the image will have a transparent background.
+You can change the background colour through the `Background` property of the `Page` object:

+{% highlight CSharp %}
+// Set the page background to a light grey. page.Background = Colour.FromRgb(200, 200, 200);
+{% endhighlight %}

-Finally, now that you have drawn the rectangle on the page, you can export the page as an SVG file:
+Finally, now that you have drawn the rectangle on the page and changed its background, you can export the page as an SVG file:

 {% highlight CSharp %}
 // Output file name.